An arts major and published indie author who writes on various subjects pertaining to humanities.

 A Religious Foundation

 Religion was also a significant factor in the success of the early Hispanic community.
 The Hispanic settlements strengthened resolve by building organized parishes and making the church the focal point within the community.
-The first church established within the southern Colorado region was “Our Lady of Guadalupe,” built in 1857, and in present-day Conejos.
+The first church established within the southern Colorado region was “Our Lady of Guadalupe,” constructed in 1857, and in present-day Conejos.

 One of the legendary accounts of religious faith within the Hispanic community is the story about the village people of San Acacio Vega, which is in Costilla County and known for the “Legend of San Acacio.”